 The reality is that it is not easy and this content will hopefully clarify why.

-FIRST STEP: IDENTIFY VISAS AVAILABLE
+FIRST STEP: IDENTIFY WHICH UK VISAS AVAILABLE

 The South African in South Africa is hereafter referred to as “applicant”.